The Only Major Actors Still Alive From Happy Days

 Ron Howard

 The showbiz spawn of actors Rance Howard and Jean Speegle got off to an early start as the adorable Mayberry moppet Opie Taylor on "The Andy Griffith Show."
-Viewers grew up along with Howard, so he was perfect casting in "American Graffiti" and its unofficial spinoff.
+Viewers grew up along with Howard, so he was perfect casting in "American Graffiti" and its unofficial spin-off.
 Howard turned 20 during the show's first season, but he still had that baby face and aw-shucks demeanor.
 With his romantic struggles and garage band aspirations, he was the squarest hipster on television.
 Howard, of course, had aspirations of his own, which led him to leave "Happy Days" in 1980.

 Henry Winkler

 There's never been a sweeter greaser than Arthur "Fonzie" Fonzarelli.
 Though he's plenty tough, he's a lover not a fighter — and when he has to step up to a bully (usually on behalf of Richie and the gang), his swagger and reputation almost always ends the altercation before it begins.
-What with his MFA from the prestigious Yale School of Drama and acclaimed performances as part of the Yale Repertory Theatre, Henry Winkler was an unlikely TV star.
+With his MFA from the prestigious Yale School of Drama and acclaimed performances as part of the Yale Repertory Theatre, Henry Winkler was an unlikely TV star.
 Though his breakout work on "Happy Days" was a big enough deal for studios to try him out as a full-fledged movie star, it didn't take.
 He tried his hand at directing like Howard, but only made two films before dipping behind the camera on occasion for various TV shows.

 Winkler ultimately segued to being a character actor, a line of work that paid off with memorable performances in "Scream," "The Waterboy," "Arrested Development," and "Parks and Recreation."
 Great as Winkler was in these supporting turns, he found another gear as acting coach Gene Cousineau on Bill Hader's deliciously dark HBO comedy "Barry," which earned him a long-deserved Primetime Emmy in 2018.
-Winkler turned 78 last October, and he's never been more exciting or unpredictable.
+Winkler turned 79 last October, and he's never been more exciting or unpredictable.

 Marion Ross